jdcohen220/java-api-best-practices/README.md

 Software is built from APIs - we make use of the JDK, and numerous dependencies brought in from tools such as Maven or Gradle, on a daily basis.
 But this ignores my central thesis: that we are all API designers, and we are all therefore responsible for crafting something for others to use.
 The term 'crafting' is used deliberately here.
 Too often software engineering gets wrapped up in the formality of engineering, but API design is as much, if not moreso, an art form that requires creativity and a gut feeling to be developed over many years.

 API design has had numerous books dedicated to it.
-This refcard will necessarily cover far less than this, but it will hopefully give readers a chance to consider ways in which their software development can be improved.
-Thanks to Microsoft for funding the creation of this refcard.
+This refcard, out of necessity, will cover far less than this, but it will hopefully give readers a chance to consider ways in which their software development skills can be improved.

 ## API Characteristics